fabiancruzcs/CTF-Writeups/Warmups/That's Not My Base.md

 </p>

 ### Thought Process:
-At first glance, the text from the CTF prompt caught my attention, prompting me to search for an open-source tool online to decode it.
+The text from the CTF prompt encourages you to search for an open-source tool to find the right base.

 I used `CyberChef`, which provides various decoding techniques.
 After trying several methods, I discovered that the text was encoded in Base92.